tcrock18/rn-fire-auth/README.md

-React Native and Expo
+React Native and Expo -
-Simple authentication with Firebase
+Simple authentication for Firebase